 We want to maintain the informal and interactive air about the conference, encouraging information exchange and quality discussion.

-To support this, the venue for the event is a social club with food and drink facilities.
+To support this, the venue for the event is a riverfront reception venue with food and drink facilities.
 For the entrance fee, the attendees will get access to great talks, some side activities, and great people (organisers excepted).
 Food and drink are not included in the cost.

 Talks will be in a dedicated room with AV, speakers are encouraged to keep the presentations as active as possible rather than making attendees suffer Death by PowerPoint.
 Active Q&A sessions are expected after each talk concludes.

 We’ve got access to some additional spaces this year, and will have some other activities going on during the day to keep you entertained if you want a change of scenery.

 CrikeyCon is proud to support the IN Security Movember, and acknowledges IN Security for its Code of Conduct Template.
 See IN Security - The Code of Conduct for further information.